AyeChanAungThwin/monthly-spender/README.md

 1. Navigate to **Transaction** in the sidebar
 2. View all recorded transactions in a table
+3. **Edit a transaction**:
+   - Click the **edit icon** (pencil) on any transaction
+   - Modify the amount value (other fields are read-only)
+   - Click **Save Changes**
+   - The wallet balance is automatically adjusted:
+     - For **income**: increasing the amount adds the difference to the wallet; decreasing subtracts the difference
+     - For **expense**: increasing the amount deducts more from the wallet; decreasing adds the difference back
+4. **Delete a transaction**:
-3. Click the **trash icon** on any transaction to delete it
+   - Click the **trash icon** on any transaction
-4. When deleting, optionally check **Update wallet balance** to reverse the transaction:
+   - When deleting, optionally check **Update wallet balance** to reverse the transaction:
      - Deleting an expense adds the amount back to the wallet
      - Deleting an income subtracts the amount from the wallet
 5. Click **Download Excel** to export data
 6. Click **Clear All** to delete all transactions